You are here

 This page describes the aims of the workshops offered by the MSDC.

-Download a version of the MSDC calendar (PDF format, includes descriptions of the workshops and MSDC guidelines)
+Coming soon for Spring 2018 - Download a version of the MSDC calendar (PDF format, includes descriptions of the workshops and MSDC guidelines)

 A Picture is Worth 1000 Words

 - The proper font sizes and styles to use on slides